-The river is said to be flowing under environmental flow condition during June and November.
-From the Fig 3.10 It can be inferred that during the months of July, August and September, the fiver shows a discharge almost three times its environmental flow value during the corresponding months.
-The water gets discharged to the sea, without undergoing percolation, which contributes nothing to the ground water level.
+The river is said to be flowing under environmental flow condition during June and Revenue and Revenue and Revenu gets discharged to the sea, without undergoing percolation, which contributes nothing to the ground water level.
 The condition gets upside down during December to February.
 The discharge gets reduced and almost a fully dried situation is arrived in this season.